Constellation Energy Corporation (CEG) Shares Up Despite Recent Market Volatility

-Constellation Energy Corporation (NASDAQ: CEG)’s stock price has increased by 0.49 compared to its previous closing price of 75.51.
-However, the company has experienced a 1.96% gain in its stock price over the last five trading sessions.
+Constellation Energy Corporation (NASDAQ: CEG)’s stock price has increased by 2.19 compared to its previous closing price of 76.82.
+Despite this, the company has experienced a 6.89% gain in its stock price over the last five trading sessions.
 MarketWatch.com reported on 10/01/22 that How fast utilities recover from hurricanes like Ian can tell you which of their stocks is best

 Is It Worth Investing in Constellation Energy Corporation (NASDAQ: CEG) Right Now?